-But what is conversational messaging in practice, and how much does it replace the face-to-face contact customers get when they visit your store in person?
-In this guide, we explain why conversational messaging is so effective for online customer service and explore four subtypes you can use in day-to-day interactions with your customers.
+In this article, we define conversational messaging, explain why it’s so effective for online customer service, and explore four subtypes you can use in day-to-day interactions with your customers.

 - Conversational marketing